trikota/neural-net-substitution-decypher/README.md

 ## Examples ##
 ```
-of the pediiine but was then exposed by jumie pallish when she disioveled his tl
-of the pediiine but was then exposed by jumie pallish when she disioveled his tl

 another supply of the medicine but was then exposed by julie parrish when she di
 ahothes supply of the pedibihe but was theh exposed by julie passish wheh she di